oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 jemalloc is a general purpose malloc(3) implementation that emphasizes fragmentation avoidance and scalable concurrency support.

-**URL**
+**More Information**

 http://jemalloc.net